pedrogneri/pedrogneri/README.md

 ---

-React Developer intern at Dextra 👨‍💻
+React Developer at Dextra 👨‍💻
 Graduated in IT at ETEC João Belarmino 👨‍🎓
 IT Management student at Fatec Campinas 🏫